 Next, as we all know, healthcare data is under constant attack.
 The rate at which ransom attacks and data breaches are occurring is simply out of control, and the number of attacks seems to increase every month.
 No wonder we all get 4 or 5 emails a week advertising security offerings or services.

 Healthcare organizations need to take steps to increase data security.
 Historically, healthcare leaders have been understandably hesitant to give up control of patient and member data.
-Still, the reality is the investment and skill of, say, AWS’, the cloud-data security team is multiple orders of magnitude greater than that of any single healthcare organization, so really, we should view cloud migration as one step in helping us grow our data security capabilities.
+Still, the reality is the investment and skill of AWS’ cloud-data security team is multiple orders of magnitude greater than that of any single healthcare organization.
+So we should view cloud migration as one step in helping us grow our data security capabilities.

 Many organizations have done a lift and shift of data.
 Still, they have not fully embraced modernization, leveraging development techniques such as DevOps infrastructure as code, continuous integration and deployment, and containerization.